 - Progressions of use to misuse to abuse to dependency

 - Self-assessment, Chemical Use History

-Remember: Youth need to sign up for class with a parent present.
+Remember: Anyone under the age of 18 needs to sign up for class with a parent present.
 Intake is on Thursdays from 1:00 to 6:00 PM on a drop-in basis and enrollment takes about 15 minutes.

 The MIP Class Parent Component is 2 hours long, some with just the facilitator and other parents, and some with the parents and youth together.
 It’s a place to talk in group discussion that covers the following topics